AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 ## The Problem with `FastString.string_table`

-During its use, the FastString table increments the `!Int` argument. `reinitializeGlobals` alone is incapable of supporting this appropriately; it was designed to only copy global variables' values from the host compiler to the plugin, never in the opposite direction.
+During its use, the `FastString` table increments the `!Int` argument. `reinitializeGlobals` alone is incapable of supporting this appropriately; it was designed to only copy global variables' values from the host compiler to the plugin, never in the opposite direction.
+Those original global variables were global for convenience of access, not for the need to be mutable.
+The `FastString` table breaks the mold.

 ### Option 1: The General Solution